Workplace delegates

 This includes up to 5 days of initial paid training and at least one additional day annually.

-The employer must advise the delegate not less than 2 weeks from when the training is due to start whether the request has been approved.
+The employer must advise the delegate at least 2 weeks before the training is due to start whether the request has been approved.
 The employer must not unreasonably withhold approval.

 Training during normal working hours is paid at the same rate the delegate would have been paid if they’d been rostered to work.
 This includes any penalty rates or loadings the employee might have otherwise received.

 The number of delegates entitled to paid training is limited to one delegate per 50 eligible employees each year.
-This year resets every 1 July.
+This resets on 1 July each year.

 Training entitlements don’t apply to small businesses.